ProgrammingClub67/GroundZero/README.md

 #  ProgrammingClub67 — Web Development Semester

 > **We build.
 We learn.
 We ship.**
 > Welcome to the official repo for ProgrammingClub67's Web Development semester.
-Whether you're writing your first line of HTML or already know your way around JavaScript — you belong here.
+Whether you're writing your first line of HTML or already know your way around JavaScript, you belong here.

 ##  What We're Building This Semester

-This semester we're diving deep into **web development** — from the ground up.
+This semester we're diving deep into **web development** from the ground up.
 By the end, every member will have built real projects they can show off.

 Here's what we'll be covering(for now):